turbot/tailpipe-docs/docs/reference/cli/query.md

 # tailpipe query

 >[!NOTE]
-> Cloned from Steampipe with minor variation: show is new, no service mode
+> Cloned from Steampipe with minor variation.
+I took out search_path and search_path_pefix.
+Should also remove timing? query-timeout?
-> snapshot stuff out of scope?
-> pipes also? currently i can snap to pipes but nothing to see there with no engine behind

 Query a Tailpipe table